luci/recipes-py/doc/turboci.md

 )
 ```

-This would ensure that there is a BUILD Check called `the_build` in the graph
+This would ensure that there is a BUILD Check called `the_build` in the workplan
 (but not much else).
 This could raise an error if there was already a non-BUILD
-Check in the graph called `the_build`.
+Check in the workplan called `the_build`.

 #### Reason?
 What's that?